 I am not sure why these particular words affect me the way they do.
 I can only say that it’s probably because I understand, to some degree, the deep well from which these words are drawn.

 In recognising that we are undone (Isaiah 6:5), the pride within us can no longer be an enemy to the gracious Yes of God, in Christ (Jn.15) that stands for us (Karl Barth/St. Francis of Assisi/ Lk.10:25).

 ‘You’ve never walked in that man’s shoes or saw things through his eyes

-For the same God that made you, made them too, these men with broken hearts’
+For the same God that made you, made him too, these men with broken hearts’ (Hank Williams Sr.)

 Video: Elvis Presley, Lost ”that the way it is” (August, 1970 – Midnight show.
 Lyrics and song, Joe South